How to Troubleshoot and Fix a WordPress Critical Error

 Common WordPress critical errors

 It can be difficult to discern what, exactly, is at the crux of any given critical error on WordPress, as the message itself tells you very little.
-Potential concerns worth looking into include:
+When troubleshooting a WordPress critical error, consider the following potential causes:

 • Issues in the WordPress core files.
-Corrupted WordPress core files can arise from server-side errors, often experienced while updating databases or configuring directory permissions.
+Corrupted WordPress core files can appear after a failed WordPress installation or server-side error, often experienced while updating databases or configuring directory permissions.

 • Broken theme files or plugin malfunctions.
-Themes and plugins are often at the heart of critical or fatal errors.
+WordPress themes and plugins are often at the heart of critical or fatal errors.
 These may suffer during automatic updates or might not have been compatible in the first place.

 • Syntax errors.
 Often prompted by incorrect lines within PHP scripts, coding issues can arise in response to missing symbols, misspellings, grammatical mistakes, and a whole host of other issues.

 • Malware infections.
 When malicious code enters the picture, database information can be changed so thoroughly that your WordPress site can no longer function.
-Sources could include vulnerable plugins and themes.
+These attacks often spread through outdated or vulnerable plugins and themes.

 • Outdated or incompatible PHP version.
-New versions of PHP are continually released — and, with these releases comes the discontinuation of support for previous editions.
-If you're dependent on older versions, you could suffer not only significant website security vulnerabilities but also, this could lead to your site going down at the least opportune time.
+New versions of PHP are continually released, and with these releases comes the discontinuation of support for previous editions.
+If you're dependent on older versions, you could suffer not only significant website security vulnerabilities but also create security gaps and trigger a WordPress critical error message when your site fails to load properly.

-You've encountered the dreaded "critical error" message and need to act fast.
-How you proceed may determine how quickly your site returns to full functionality — and whether you're able to limit the long-term damage.
-These troubleshooting essentials should help:
+You've encountered the dreaded "There has been a critical error on this website" message and need to act fast.
+How you proceed will determine how quickly your site returns to full functionality and whether you're able to limit the long-term damage.
+Follow these WordPress critical error troubleshooting steps to recover your site:

 1. Check your admin email inbox for error messages